 “It is a contact sport (politics).
 Someday they might require helmets because it’s pretty brutal at times,” Isaacson says.

 • Government PR Person

 Robbie Sherwood suggests it is somewhat ironic that he was named the Arizona Capitol Times’ Best Government PR Person because he’s not on a government payroll anymore.

 His most recent gig was as chief spokesman in Greg Stanton’s successful campaign for Phoenix mayor last year.
 Sherwood, a former newspaper reporter, says it was a tough campaign.
 “It got a little messy between the two camps,” Sherwood says, referring to the Stanton and Wes Gullett campaigns.
 “Wes (Gullett) was a good friend, but I backed Greg for mayor.
 This is a small town and I don’t want to lose any friendships.”

 Previously, Sherwood served as a spokesman for the U.S. Attorney’s Office in Phoenix.
 Before that, he was the senior adviser to Congressman Harry Mitchell, a Democrat who lost his seat in 2010.
-“I wasn’t really his spokesman, but I was his eyes and ears in the district, helping coordinate his outreach programs,” Sherwood says.
+“I wasn’t really his spokesman, but I was his eyes and ears in the district, helping coordinate his rn to bsn online program outreach,” Sherwood says.
 “I was a dilettante.
 When needed, I had many responsibilities.”